Category: Op-Eds

 Insti’s meritocratic elections: why do we keep pretending it works?

-– Anonymous The past few days have been filled with discussions, reactions, and, of course, plenty of memes about the insti elections.
+Read more: Insti’s meritocratic elections: why do we keep pretending it works?– Anonymous The past few days have been filled with discussions, reactions, and, of course, plenty of memes about the insti elections.
 Social media is flooded with discourse on just how far some are willing to go to win—often ignoring even basic decency.
-Many are questioning the state of student governance, wondering if it has Read More
+Many are questioning the state of student governance, wondering if it has…

 5–7 minutes